 Vulnerability management has been a standard practice for more than 15 years now.
-Scanning, assessment, and remediation have occupied an important spot in an organization’s endpoint security practices.
+Vulnerability Scanning tool, assessment, and remediation have occupied an important spot in an organization’s endpoint security practices.
 However, many old beliefs and approaches that were once working fine have turned out ineffective and outright wrong.
+A vulnerability management tool can be the new approach that you might require.

 Unknowingly sticking to outdated practices may give you a false sense of security and make your endpoints vulnerable to attacks.
+However, you should have a patch management software.
 You should wither off obsolete practices and strengthen your vulnerability management process with the right practices.
 Here are the five biggest myths of vulnerability management:

 1. “Vulnerability mitigation is software patching.”